Harvest Family Fellowship of the Assemblies of God

 Section 2.
 Vacancies and Removals

 When a vacancy in the office of the pastor shall occur, a temporary replacement shall be arranged for by the church board until a pastor shall be chosen as prescribed in Article VIII, section 1A.
 The counsel of the district superintendent will be sought.
-When a pastor's credentials are withdrawn by the District or General Council, the pastor's term of office shall be automatically terminated.
-In the event a special business meeting is called by petition as provided in Article IX, Section 3, for the purpose of considering the status of the pastor, a majority vote of all voting members present and voting shall be required to remove a pastor from office before his term expires.
+In the event a special business meeting is called by petition as provided in Article IX, Section 3, for the purpose of considering the status of the pastor, a majority vote of all voting members present and voting shall be required to remove a pastor from office.
 Severance pay shall be governed by Article XI, section 3C.

 The offices of secretary and treasurer shall be vacant upon the expiration of the term of office, or upon the termination of the officer’s active membership, whichever shall occur first.